 Turn the oven to 375°F. Line 2 jelly-roll pans (12"x18") with foil and spray with nonstick spray (or use parchment).
 Set aside.

-- Sieve together cake flour and cornstarch.
+Sieve together cake flour and cornstarch.
 Set aside.

 In a small cup mix 2 Tbsp cocoa and 3 Tbsp hot water.
 With the mixer still running, add the cocoa mixture into the egg yolk mixture and whip for another 20 seconds to combine.
 Transfer egg yolk mixture into a different bowl.

 In 3 additions, add the flour mixture into the egg yolk mixture, folding the flour in, being careful not to deflate the batter.

-- Remove the foil with the cake and let cool.
+Remove the cake and let cool.

-- Separate the cake from the foil and cut into 4 equal pieces.
 Repeat with the second cake layer.

+Separate the cakes from the foil and cut into 4 equal pieces.

 Make the Syrup